SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/Exercise0Template.md

 ---
-name: Submit Workshop 4 Module 0 exercise
+name: Submit Workshop 4 Module 0 Exercise
 about: Please turn in your exercises for the GALUP team to review.
 title: 'Module 0 exercise [replace with your name]'